junxit/us-congress-bills-117/metadata.md

 - 2022-05-26 — Introduced in Senate
 - 2022-05-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 (Sponsor introductory remarks on measure: CR S2754-2755)
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2022-12-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-263.
+- 2022-12-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-263.
+- 2022-12-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 654.